Guideline on non-automatic scales correctly applied: These requirements result for your CE-compliant product

 • The manufacturer shall provide information or instructions on the device in a language that is easy for the end user to understand.

-What tasks should the authorised representatives perform?
+What tasks should the authorized representatives perform?

 • Keep the EU declaration of conformity and the technical documentation for 10 years after placing the device on the market.